iluwatar/java-design-patterns/composite/README.md

 **Programmatic Example**

-Taking our sentence example from above.
+Every sentence is composed of words which are in turn composed of characters.
+Each of these objects are printable, and they can have something printed before or after them like sentence always ends with full stop and word always has space before it.

 Here we have the base class `LetterComposite` and the different printable types `Letter`, `Word` and `Sentence`.

 ```java
 public abstract class LetterComposite {